Skip to main content

 - npm ci

-- npx playwright install --with-deps
+- npx stably install --with-deps

 Timeout Issues